RigelOrion251/FRC_2022-2023/README.md

 # Preliminaries with Git

-First of all I'm assuming that you are reading README.md file from the "main" branch on the LIGHTSABERS Web Gethub site (i.e. the remote Github repositiory).
+First of all, I'm assuming that you are reading this README.md file from the "main" branch on the LIGHTSABERS Web-based GetHub site (i.e. the remote Github repositiory).
 This repository should not be cloned from the "main" branch.
 The first thing to do is to create a new branch by clicking on the "branch" icon at the top of this repository.
 This will bring up a "branch" page and on the right side of this page is a green button called "New Branch".
 Click on this button, type "{yourname}Dev" in the Branch Name, makesure that the source is the "main" branch, and then click "Create Branch".
 The resulting "Overview" page will then show that there is an Active branch called "<yourname>Dev".
 You can click on the "{yourname}Dev" branch and you will see that it has the same files as were in the new branch.

 At this point, I will assume that you are reading this README.md file from the "{yourname}Dev" branch.
 You are now ready to setup your computer to receive your local repository of the FRC_2022-2023 Code.

-To avoid having this repository proliferate on a single computer, it will be stored in the Public User's workspace.
-Create a new storage folder on Windows computer to act as your local Git repository for the FRC 2022-2023 Code:
+To avoid having this repository proliferate on your computer, it will be stored in the Public User's workspace.
+Create a new storage folder on your Windows computer to act as your local Git repository for the FRC 2022-2023 Code:

 "{Drive_Letter}:\Users\Public\Documents\GitHub\FRC_2022-2023"

 Note: if this location already exists you must cleanup the computer by deleting the GitHub directory.

 # Robot Home